kailash-manasarovar/statement/docs/timeline/2022/november.md

 ### Flirting

-- He started to flirt with me immediately; in a kind of garish ignorant way which seemed totally phoney to me.
+- He started to flirt with me immediately; in garish ignorant manner which seemed totally phoney.
 - I liked him and had only positive thoughts about him.
-It was hard to reconcile what was happening to me at the conservatory with my generous feelings about this person.
+- It is hard to reconcile what was happening to me at the conservatory with my generous feelings about this person.

 ## Death of a teacher

-- There was an untimely death of a young male teacher around this time.
-I wonder now if it was suicide.
+- There was an untimely death of a young male teacher around this time at the conservatory.
+- I wonder now if it was suicide.

 ## Dentist

+- Along with all the other health problems such as vomiting and sore eyes, I also experienced an extremely painful gum inflammation at this time.
+My gums were painful and raw.
+- It seemed to be focused on the wisdom tooth area of my right jaw but was sore and painful all over my gums.
+- I put it down to peri-menopause after Googling my symptoms but continued to be concerned about it and the wisdom teeth I still have.
-- At some point, I tried to find a dentist.
+- I started looking for a dentist.
-- I looked up a dentist in Javea to go to but there was porn all over their website so I decided to contact a dentist in Dénia instead.
+- I looked a German dentist up in Javea and made an appointment.
+However, I was shocked to see porn all over their website, which I told them about by email.
+Concerned about the porn, I eventually decided to contact a dentist in Dénia instead.
 - I went to https://www.adentaria.com/.
-- I was having some inflammation around my wisdom tooth on the top right side, and it was painful and raw, and I was a bit concerned.
+- I explained I was a nervous patient on arrival.
 - The dentist came in, masked up and didn't even say hello to me.
 - He immediately starts poking my teeth with his poker and saying I needed a whole bunch of fillings.
 - It was horrendous.
 I stopped the whole thing and left.
 - I was never able to delete their WhatsApp contact from my phone.
 It was a weird glitch.
 - Now I believe this was all set up by hackers.
-I was directed to go to this particular dentist, he knew I was coming, and was pretty brutish towards me.
+I was directed to go to this particular dentist.
+- The dentist seemed to know who I was, and did his best to terrify me by being pretty brutish towards me.
-- I now believe the plan was I would meet this dentist again at some point, and he would probably still be masked up.
+- I now wonder if the plan was that I would meet this dentist again, and he would probably still be masked up.